Table of Contents

-Look at a gazelle’s hindquarters- glutes and thighs are basically jammed into a big ball with a super long tendon at the bottom that goes down to the hoof.
-This ball contracts and the gazelle explodes away.
+Look at a gazelle’s hindquarters- glutes and thighs are jammed into a big ball with a super long tendon at the bottom that goes down to the hoof.
+This ball contracts, and the gazelle explodes away.

 Don’t do anything if you don’t know the reason why!
 This includes obvious things such as stretching too much or eating too healthily.
 You do you.

-8: Train with other very fast people.
-Can’t state this enough.
+8: Train with other speedy people.
+I can’t state this enough.

-There are many things you will need to do to get sub-10 seconds.
+There are many things you will need to do to get sub-10 seconds for a 100-meter dash.
 Chances are you still won’t.
 But I feel doing these 8 things will maximize your ability to get there.
-Do very fast sprint sessions with very fast people and do plenty of jumps sessions!
+Do high-speed sprint sessions with high-speed people, and do plenty of jump sessions!

 PLEASE SHARE THIS ARTICLE AND POST COMMENTS